MichelleMullane/MichelleMullane/README.md

 - Internships
 - Apprenticeships

+## Fun Stuff

+- I am currently building a weather⛈️ application using React and SheCodes Weather API
+- I have been in my book club, Bookaholics📖🍷, for 4 years
+- I have lived in 7 states🏡 and touched 4 seas🌊
+- My pronouns are she/her

 ## 📊 In my past professional life, I...

 - Supervised a water💧 resource management team for city government, serving 36,000+ customers